heuralux/.github/profile/README.md

 ## Welcome to Heuralux

-Heuralux builds practical AI, machine-learning, and data tools for businesses and people who need capable software but don’t have an engineering team.
+Heuralux builds practical AI, machine-learning, and data tools for people who need capable software but don’t have a software engineering team on call.
 The goal is simple: take a real problem and build something that actually helps.
 No buzzwords, and no AI for its own sake.

 <br>

 ## What We Do

-We work alongside people who know their field inside and out and turn that expertise into computational tools that accelerate, simplify, and empower the way they actually work.
+Heuralux works alongside people who know their field inside and out and turn that expertise into computational tools that accelerate, simplify, and empower the way they actually work.
 You bring the deep knowledge of your business; we bring the modeling and engineering to amplify it.
 Together we scope the right-sized tool; no more, and no less than the problem calls for.